 It also helps to have a relationship with an attorney, a tax professional, a contractor or handyman, and a property manager, if you don’t want to make properties on your own.

 Want to know a secret that can bolster your chances of success as a real estate investor?
 Work in the real estate industry.

 If you don’t have a job you love, or that doesn’t pay well, consider finding something in the real estate industry.
 You can work for a property management company, a contractor or developer, a mortgage lender, or a real estate brokerage.

-Or you can get your real estate license and become an agent for yourself.
+Furthermore, you can get your real estate license and become an agent yourself.
 There are many options for getting into real estate.
 That way, every day you go to your day job, you make valuable connections and learn valuable information about how real estate works.

 Most people can get started with real estate right where they’re at.
 Unfortunately, everyone assumes they need to buy a new property to get started.